M12 (artist collective): History

-The municipalWORKSHOP was created in 2002 by Richard Saxton based on an effort to bring a "rural renaissance" to the small town of York, Alabama.
+The municipalWORKSHOP was created in 2002 by artist Richard Saxton based on an effort to experiment with the concept of a "rural renaissance" within the small town of York, Alabama.
 This art laboratory aimed to work with municipalities and communities to develop more creative approaches to living in rural America.
 The organization's first project was called Utility Now!, a series of pedal-powered street-sweepers and utility tricycles and bicycles for city crews to better maintain York.

 From 2002 to 2007, the municipalWORKSHOP created public art projects with local communities throughout the United States.
 Projects range from a Music Integrated Kiosk Environment (M.I.K.E.) produced for the John Michael Kohler Arts Center in Sheboygan, Wisconsin to the AutoTour Vehicle built for the Center for Land Use Interpretation in Wendover, Utah.
 In 2007, the collective formalized as M12, and expanded its reach to communities in Europe, South America, and Australia.